jonesor/Rcompadre/README.md

 compadre_legacy <- fetchDB("path/to/file/COMPADRE_v.4.0.1.RData")
 ```

-If working with a locally-stored legacy database object (of class `"list"`), convert to the `CompadreDB` class using
+If working with a locally-stored legacy database object (of class "list"), convert to the "CompadreDB" class using

 ``` r
 compadre <- convertLegacyDB(compadre_legacy)